FAQs – Answers to your questions

 You may request a copy of your medical records (including X-rays, test results, etc.) at any time for your personal records.
 If you request a copy of your medical information for your own records, you will need to sign a medical records release form and send it to the Medical Records department.

-When you need a medication refilled, call your pharmacy to make the request.
-Once you have contacted the pharmacy, they will contact the refill clerk at San Bernardino Medical Group.
-The clerk will place your request into the system for your physician’s approval.
-The pharmacy will then be contacted with the approval.
+San Bernardino Medical Group is an e-Prescriber!
+It is an electronic method of generating prescriptions through an automated data-entry process that uses e-prescribing software and a transmission network which links to participating pharmacies.
+E-prescribing provides protection, reduces potential fraud and tampering, saves money, is convenient for patients and saves time.
+Contact your pharmacy with all of your refill requests.
+The pharmacy will send your refill requests directly to your physician, cutting out the need for office staff and pharmacy staff to be involved.
 If your request is denied, your doctor or nurse will notify you.
-Please allow 3-4 working days for the refill procedure.
+Please allow 2-3 working days for the refill procedure.
 Do not wait until you are completely out of medication to request a refill.
 Some medication requests will require a prior authorization from your insurance company or may require a visit to your doctor’s office.
 For mail order prescription programs, please follow the instructions provided by the insurance carrier.

 Yes, specialists at San Bernardino Medical Group require referrals from your primary care physician for most insurances.
 Your primary care physician coordinates your care and receives specialty care reports.
 You do not need to complete any paperwork.

 Laboratory results are sent to the doctor who requested your laboratory test.
 Often, you will receive a call from the nurse or paperwork in the mail.
 If not, you may call your doctors nurse and request results.